abinnquist/NIRS_visualization/README.md

   - imageNIRSvals(areas, 3, 'Sig_r_neutral')

 - EXAMPLE 3:
-  - A 42 channel setup all channels in 3D structure, only one variable in the .mat file
+  - A 42 channel setup all channels in 3D structure with 2nd page selected for visualization, only one variable in the .mat file
-  - imageNIRSvals(1:42)
+  - imageNIRSvals(1:42,2)